piru/httpget/README.md

 # httpget

-Historic versions of httpget source code
+Historic versions of httpget source code.
+They were not properly saved and kept at the time, so we have tried to restore them after the fact.

 ## httpget 0.1 (Nov 11, 1996)